pysolation-knicr/asd-multiple-testing/README.md

 (Draft of assumed directory structure):

 IDC refers to the numerical code that is linked to a subject. <br>
-\_0 refers to the index of that numerical code, so IDC\_0 can is the first subject, IDC\_N is the last subject.
+\_0 refers to the index of that numerical code, so IDC\_0 is the first subject, IDC\_N is the last subject.
 ```
 -- absolute_data_path
 |   -- IDC_0